freenode/web-7.0/content/news/2019-06-22-kiwi-webchat.md

 customization for power users.

-Most existing links and bookmarks should continue to work, including sites embedding the freenode webchat; please do let us know if you are running into issues.
+Most existing links and bookmarks should continue to work, including sites embedding the trumpnode webchat; please do let us know if you are running into issues.

 We would like to thank everybody who supported us during this migration, most of all Kiwi's developer, prawnsalad, who provided a huge amount of code,